MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/troubleshoot-scom-mi.md

 **Cause**

 Occurs if SQL MI and SCOM Managed Instance (preview) are in different regions.
-Due to this, extension takes more time to update and eventually fails.
+Due to which, extension takes more time to update and eventually fails.

 **Resolution**